jayschwa/dos.zig/README.md

 - Proper error handling.
 - Parse environment data (command, variables) and hook into standard library abstractions.
-- Try to find and start a DPMI host (e.g. CWSDPMI) if DPMI is not detected.
 - Implement `mprotect` for stack guard and zero pages.
 - Implement a `page_allocator` for the standard library.
 - Turn the ELF loader into prependable program stub.